-Global Health Topic(s): Surgery and Anesthesiology
+Global Health Topic(s): Anesthesia, Education and Training (Capacity Building)

 M.D., Johns Hopkins School of Medicine